 This course is designed to introduce the student to the nature of scientific investigation and assist in acquiring the skills needed to develop a research problem.
 Emphasis is placed on reading primary sources of scientific literature, experimental design, data presentation and analysis, and preparation of a literature review on a specific research topic of interest in the Biological Sciences.
-Each student will be required to write a research proposal and give an in-class oral presentation (final exam).
+Each student will be required to write a research proposal and give an in-class oral presentation (Fall final exam).
+This will be followed by independent research and completion of research projects in the Spring semester.
+The course will culminate in a research paper and oral presentation of research findings (Spring final exam).